 • the ability to deliver consistent picking performance over the working day

 • the ability to carry out grading and quality control in-situ without repeated handling of the fruit

 • the ability to pick during the hours of darkness when temperatures are lower - maximising the shelf life of picked fruit; and

 • the opportunity to gather data from each plant, enabling precision crop management to optimise yields, quality and marketing.

 Dogtooth has been funded to date by Innovate UK and several Cambridge technology angel investors including Peter Cowley, who was named UK Business Angel of the Year for 2014/2015.
-The company, which has 6 employees (Ruan is subcontracted from Redimension), is currently raising a new funding round sufficient to complete commercial trials during the 2017 growing season.
+The company, which has 7 employees (plus Ruan who is subcontracted from Redimension), has raised funding sufficient to complete commercial trials, robotic development and data analysis for 2017-18.